Ed Dubois final superyacht design

 With tight guidelines the key to success with this project was continuous communication with the Royal Huisman team.

-The system fabricated was a dual patented Bowmaster Submarine System with two Manson Submarine Anchors.
+The system fabricated was a dual patented Bowmaster Submarine Anchor System with two Manson Submarine Anchors.
 Fabricated in 316L stainless steel, this system provided a robust solution for the award-winning yacht S/Y Ngoni.